Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 1: Security roles management
-Run a command to list the principals that lists all security principals which have some access to the table LogisticsTelemetryExtended.<br>
+Run a command to list the principals that lists all security principals which have some access to the table LogisticsTelemetryExtended.<br><br>
 [Show security roles management](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/security-roles#show-command)

 ---